-You will have completed your ASYE and will be a skilled, experienced and reflective social worker.
+You will have successfully completed your ASYE and will be a skilled, experienced and reflective social worker.
 You will have a strong understanding of the application of social work theory, methods and interventions, as well as evidence-based assessment skills.
-You will have ethical qualities and influence to support and inspire anti-oppressive and creative practice.
+You will have ethical qualities and will demonstrate commitment to influence, support and inspire anti-oppressive and creative practice.

 For more information on working for West Berkshire Council's Children and Family Services a 'Good' authority, visit www.westberks.gov.uk/socialwork